Overview and Contact

 You will be contacted as to when the reporting portal will be open for you to make an amendment to the appropriate report.
 After amending the PI-1563 report, please be sure to press the "submit" button so the changes are made official.

-There can be two basic scenarios, an unplanned situation or a planned event that would result in a school district requesting an alternative count date for the statutory required pupil counts: 3rd Friday in September or the 2nd Friday in January.
+There can be two basic scenarios--an unplanned situation or a planned event--that would result in a school district requesting an alternative count date for the statutory-required pupil counts: third Friday in September or the second Friday in January.

 An unplanned situation, such as weather conditions or other unforeseen events that lead to the district not operating on the standard count date.
-The district will need to contact the School Financial Services Team and explain the situation.
+The district will need to contact the SFS team and explain the situation.
 Please specify the alternative date that you are requesting.
 In most circumstances, the alternative date will be either the Thursday before or the Monday after the Friday count date.
 This request will be processed per Wis.
-Stat. § 121.05(3).
+Stat. §121.05(3).

 A planned event, approved by the school board where the district is closed and no students will be receiving instruction.
-The district will need to contact the School Financial Services Team and explain the situation.
+The district will need to contact the SFS team and explain the situation.
 This request will be processed per Wis.
 Stat. § 121.05(3m).
-State law dictates the alternative date will be the 3rd weekday that follows the next school day on which school is in session.
+State law dictates the alternative date will be the third weekday that follows the next school day on which school is in session.
 For example, school is closed on Friday and school resumes on the following Monday, the alternative count date will be on Thursday of that week.

-If the standard pupil count date is the same day as the Board has approved a partial day such as; an early release or testing at certain grade levels.
-The pupil count will be taken on the 3rd Friday in September or the 2nd Friday in January and the district will use the “Before and After” rule regarding any student not present on the standard pupil count date.
+If the standard pupil count date is the same day as the Board has approved a partial day such as an early release or testing at certain grade levels, the pupil count will be taken on the third Friday in September or the second Friday in January and the district will use the “Before and After” rule regarding any student not present on the standard pupil count date:

-Clarification Regarding Residency: Constitutional Requirements, Compulsory Attendance and Fiscal Implications For Students Living Away From Their Parents.
+Clarification Regarding Residency - Constitutional Requirements, Compulsory Attendance and Fiscal Implications For Students Living Away From Their Parents.
 Additional information is available on the Residency, Tuition and Tuition Waivers webpage.

 For questions about Sections I and II--including FAPE and compulsory attendance requirements--contact the Special Education Team at (608) 266-1781.
 For questions about Section III Fiscal Implications, contact the School Finance Team at (608) 267-9114.

-To assist districts in accurately completing the pupil count report, the School Financial Services team has developed guidance on counting pupils.
-The PI 1563 Pupil Count Report Workbook Form is structured similarly to the internet based reporting program and it's recommended that new users review this spreadsheet prior to entering the portal application.
+To assist districts in accurately completing the pupil count report, the SFS team has developed guidance on counting pupils.
+The PI 1563 Pupil Count Report Workbook Form is structured similarly to the Internet-based reporting program and new users are recommended to use this spreadsheet prior to entering the portal application.

 - Counting Students Who are 20 and 21